tarstutorials/vrsensorint/source/content/m1/unity_orientation.rst

 .. image:: ../../images/maxresdefault.png
-    :alt: Youtube Video showing off a simple mobile game created using Unity.
+    :alt: YouTube Video showing off a simple mobile game created using Unity.
     :target: https://youtu.be/FGuuR0CaXLw

-**[Click on the above image for our Youtube tutorial on Creating a Simple Mobile Game.]**
+**[Click on the above image for our YouTube tutorial on Creating a Simple Mobile Game.]**

 .. _oh_to_oc:
 ^^^^^^^^^^^^^^^^